hyzx86/ShowDesktopOneMonitor_v2/README.md

 <img width="284" height="163" alt="image" src="https://github.com/user-attachments/assets/16a04666-39fb-4cc5-92dc-5c6c9b4f0d33" />

+Abillity to Show Desktop (Win + D) only for One Monitor!
 Works exactly like Win + D does **plus additional features**:
 - Shows desktop (minimizes all windows)
 - Restores windows to their previous states